Religion in Luxembourg

 Christianity is the largest religion in Luxembourg, with significant minorities of non-religious people and adherents of other faiths.

-As of 2018, 73.2% of Luxembourg's population adhere to forms of Christianity (63.8% are Catholics, 1.8% are Protestants, 3.0% are Orthodox Christians while 4.6% adhere to other Christian denominations).
-2.6% of the population are Muslims and 0.6% are followers of other non-Christian religions.
-23.4% of the population do not have a religion.
+As of 2021, 53% of Luxembourg's population adhere to forms of Christianity (46% are Catholics, 2% are Protestants, 2% are Orthodox Christians while 3% adhere to other Christian denominations).
+Muslims, Buddhists and religious Jews are each around 1% of the population.
+Atheists and agnostics make up 38% of the population.

 Demographics

 Since 1979 it has been illegal for the government to collect statistics on religious beliefs or practices.

 According to a 2010 Pew Research Center study 70.4% are Christian, 2.3% Muslim, 26.8% Unaffiliated and 0,5% other religions.